• Skip to main content

 Easy Sourdough Discard Bread | Easy bread recipe

 The process is much faster when the house is warm.
-Here in India, it took longer due to the lack of central heating and biting cold temperatures.
+For me, it took longer due to the lack of central heating and biting cold temperatures.

 Nevertheless, the sourdough discard bread recipe is fuss-free and gratifyingly rewarding.
 Give it a whirl; you will not be disappointed.